 OpenCL lets you tap into the parallel computing power of modern GPUs and multicore CPUs to accelerate compute-intensive tasks in your Mac apps.
 Use OpenCL to incorporate advanced numerical and data analytics features, perform cutting-edge image and media processing, and deliver accurate physics simulations.
 When coupled with the dual workstation-class FirePro GPUs with up to 4096 stream processors and 12GB of fast GDDR5 memory, OpenCL enables your applications to harness up to 7 teraflops of computational power.

 Your data.
 In tremendous detail.

-The ability to run up to three 4K displays lets you visualise every detail of your data in ways that just weren’t possible until now.
+The ability to run up to three 4K displays lets you visualize every detail of your data in ways that just weren’t possible until now.
 That’s nearly 25 million pixels at your command.